CodeOfTheProgrammer/blog/content/blog/2020/01/10/registration-auth-build-vs-buy/index.md

 ---
-title: "Registration and Authentication: Making a Build vs. Buy Decision"
+title: 'Registration and Authentication: Making a Build vs. Buy Decision'
-date: "2020-01-10T00:00:00.000Z"
+date: '2020-01-10T00:00:00.000Z'
-description: "Weighing the pros and cons of building my own registration and authentication system, or using a third-party service."
+description: 'Weighing the pros and cons of building my own registration and authentication system, or using a third-party service.'
 ---

 Today I'm starting to work on the first of the registration and login user stories for an application that I'm developing: